jdemaeyer/brightsky-infrastructure/README.md

 Sky](https://github.com/jdemaeyer/brightsky/).

-This is the exact configuration used for the public Bright Sky instance at https://api.brightsky.dev/, which runs on a [Hetzner CX31 VPS](https://www.hetzner.com/cloud#pricing), usually not using more than 4 GB of the available 8 GB of memory, and occupying about 20 GB of disk space for all weather records starting January 1, 2010.
+This is the exact configuration used for the public Bright Sky instance at https://api.brightsky.dev/, which runs on a [Hetzner CPX31 VPS](https://www.hetzner.com/cloud#pricing), usually not using more than 4 GB of the available 8 GB of memory, and occupying about 40 GB of disk space for all weather records starting January 1, 2010.
+The smaller CX31 VPS worked well for handling about half a million requests per day with an average response time near 30 ms, and only needed to be replaced with the CPX31 when we hit a million requests per day.

 ## Setup instructions